-Cause There are many storage rots caused by abiotic problems.
+Cause There are many storage disorders caused by abiotic problems beyond Bartlett Decay described below.
 Many of these are covered in a separate section on Apple-Storage Problems.

 Bartlett Decay-If the water is warm (caused by running fruit picked on a hot day) or the SOPP concentration is too high, or the rinse is inadequate, burning at the lenticels can result.

 Most of this section will cover storage rots caused by fungal pathogens.
 The most common fungal decay problems in OR and WA packing houses are blue and gray mold.

 Blue and Gray mold-The two major postharvest rots of pear and apple are blue and gray mold caused by Penicillium spp. and Botrytis cinerea, respectively.
 Blue mold infections occur mainly through wounds that occur prior to storage.
 The fungus penetrates through these wounds, bruises, and lenticels on overripe fruit in storage.
 Delays in cooling fruit after harvest can increase risk of this rot.
 High nitrogen levels and tree vigor also contribute to disease development.
 Gray mold survives on organic matter and fruit left in the orchard.
 This fungus generally infects fruit before harvest.

 Bull's-eye rot is frequently caused by the fungi Neofabraea perennans and N. vagabunda (formerly Neofabraea alba) in the Pacific Northwest.
 Neofabraea kienholzii and N. malicorticus can also occur on apple.
 Infections occur in the orchard from cankers caused by the pathogen in the previous season.
 Infections can occur between bloom and harvest, but susceptibility increases as the growing season progresses.
 Rain or overhead tree irrigation during the growing season can increase risks of inoculum spread and rot development.
 'Bosc' is amongst the highly susceptible cultivars.